captbaritone/jordaneldredge.com/_posts/2014-12-16-surviving-hacker-news-traffic-with-the-help-of-free-cdns.md

 ---
 title: "Surviving Hacker News traffic with the help of free CDNs"
 layout: post
+summary: Free CDNs are a thing, and they can be put to use almost instantaneously during an unexpected traffic spike.
 ---

 *This post is the second in an ongoing series about things I learned from my